ThirdEyeSqueegee/CommonLibSSE-NG/README.md

 Use the [plugin template](https://github.com/ThirdEyeSqueegee/CLibNGPluginTemplate) for the quickest start.
 For manual setup:

-Add the following to `vcpkg.json`:
+Add the following to your project's `vcpkg.json`:

 ```json
 "dependencies": ["commonlibsse-ng", "..."],